Analytical Solutions of Open String Field Theory: Superstring field theory

 A modified version of cubic superstring field theory was constructed, using the double-step inverse picture changing operator $Y_{-2}$~\cite{Preitschopf:1989fc,Arefeva:1989cp,Arefeva:1989cm}.
 This operator is required to be closed, non-exact and obey

 All its quantum numbers, other than the picture number, should vanish.
 One can define $Y_{-2}$ either as a chiral or as a non-chiral (non-local) operator,

 where the doubling trick is used.
-The non-local version is not well defined on the boundary, where picture changing operators are usually inserted.
+The non-local version is singular on the boundary, where vertex operators and picture changing operators are usually inserted in the world-sheet description.
 It is, nonetheless, useful for superstring field theory, in which the operator is inserted at the string mid-point, $z=i$.
 The $Y_{-2}$ insertion saturates the required picture number.
 Hence, there is no need for further picture insertions and the string field should be assigned a zero picture number.
 The action reads,

 The $Y_{-2}$ operator can be absorbed in a redefinition of the integral.
 The equation of motion derived from this action is

 This modified form of the action does not suffer from the contact term problems.
 For the gauge symmetry it is clear, since the gauge parameters carry now zero picture number and picture changing operators do not occur in the gauge transformation.
 In the expressions for scattering amplitudes $Y_{-2}$ will still appear.
 However, while each vertex now carries a factor of $Y_{-2}$, the propagator carries a factor of ``$\frac{1}{Y_{-2}}$''.
 These factors cancel out (at least for tree amplitudes) leading to the expected results~\cite{Arefeva:2001ps}.